NVIDIA/NeMo/README.md

 #### 5.11.1.
 GPT-3 Adapter Learning and IA3 Learning
 <a id="markdown-gpt-3-adapter-learning" name="gpt-3-adapter-learning"></a>

-SQuAD v1.1 benchmark is supported for adapter learning and ia3.
-With default adapter learning and ia3 config file, our scripts will download and preprocess original SQuAD v1.1 dataset to adapter learning and ia3 dataset format (the same format as prompt learning).
+SQuAD v1.1 benchmark is supported for Adapter learning and IA3.
+With default adapter learning and IA3 config file, our scripts will download and preprocess original SQuAD v1.1 dataset to adapter learning and IA3 dataset format (the same format as prompt learning).
 You can also bring your own task dataset as well.